enirya/enirya/README.md

 >- Kotlin
 >- Swift

-## :bricks: Frameworks that I'm most interested in are:
+## :bricks: Fronted Development Frameworks that I work:
 >- Angular

 ## :seedling: The areas I'm most looking forward to study and perhaps build a career are:

->- Android Development
+>- DevOps
->- Front-End Web Development
+>- Backend Developer
 >- iOs Development

 ## :sparkling_heart: I'm a HUUUGE fan of: